fregu856/3DOD_thesis/README.md

 #### visualization/visualize_eval_val.py:

 - Run a pretrained [Frustum-PointNet](#run-pretrained-frustum-pointnet-model-on-kitti-val), [Extended-Frustum-PointNet](#run-pretrained-extended-frustum-pointnet-model-on-kitti-val) or [Image-Only](#run-pretrained-image-only-model-on-kitti-val) model on *KITTI val*.

-- Place the file.... in .....
-TODO!
+- Place the created *eval_dict_val.pkl* in the correct location (see line 253 in visualize_eval_val.py).

 - $ cd 3DOD_thesis
 - $ python visualization/visualize_eval_val.py

 - This will:
 - - (1) Open a window in Open3D, visualizing the point cloud and the ground truth 3Dbboxes.
-- - (2) By closing the window, a new window is opened visualizing the point cloud and the predicted 3Dbboxes.
+- - (2) By closing this window, a new window is opened visualizing the point cloud and the predicted 3Dbboxes.
-- - (3) By closing the window, a new window is opened visualizing the point cloud, the ground truth 3Dbboxes and the predicted 3Dbboxes.
+- - (3) By closing this window, a new window is opened visualizing the point cloud, the ground truth 3Dbboxes and the predicted 3Dbboxes.
-- - (4) By closing the window, step 1 is repeated for the next example.
+- - (4) By closing this window, step 1 is repeated for the next example.